notionparallax/course-map/README.md

 It's a bit painful to work with, but the layout engine is amazing, and once there's a tonne of data in there we can make it look pretty in a manual tool.

 I've done most of the work of structuring and formatting the graph, so you needn't worry too much about that.
 But, you can add new edges so that the graph gets more useful.

+It's a bit messy at the moment because it's got a _lot_ pointing at dummies.
+I've done this so that it's got most of the structure in place for others to edit, and it'll get _way_ tidier as we start to fill it in.

 The only bit you need to understand is that to draw an edge from x to y, you'd do: